MathieuNlp/Sam_LoRA/README.md

 The loss is documented on this website: [Dice loss](https://docs.monai.io/en/stable/losses.html)

 # Model selection
-Now that our model is defined.
+Now that our model and metric are defined.
 We can evaluate the effect of the rank on the segmentation.

 ## Limitation
 I trained the models on colab free.
 I was only able to train with a batch size of 1 although the code accepts a batch size greater than 1.
 Furthermore, I couldn’t add a validation set because I would be out of memory.
 With no validation, there is a risk of overfitting but given my constrains and to simplify, I supposed that the trained models will be the best models.